 - muscle spasticity

 - low appetite

 - anxiety

 As we’ve mentioned above, CBD is a compound which, despite its powerful impact on the human body, normally doesn’t lead to any side effects.
 A 2017 study confirmed its favorable safety profile in humans.
 The most common side effects that could rarely occur are tiredness, diarrhea, and changes in appetite.

 As for THC, it might cause some insignificant adverse conditions, including:

 - Red eyes

 CBD vs THC – Drug Testing

 CBD and THC are cannabidiols which have different medical properties.
-Both substances are considered relatively safe for humans and can be a helpful solution for an effective treatment of versatile health problems.
-They can have different side effects, accumulate in the body and can be detected using a simple drug test.
+Both substances are considered relatively safe for humans and can be a helpful solution for the effective treatment of versatile health problems.
+They can have different side effects, accumulate in the body, and can be detected using a simple drug test.

 Natalya M. Kogan, Raphael Mechoulam, (2007).
 Cannabinoids in health and disease.